 A well-structured and implemented NMTP can give a country the tools it needs to become an effective participant in the maritime sector and to harness the full potential of the blue economy.

-To assist developing countries in formulating and enhancing their NMTPs, the Secretariat, in close cooperation with the World Maritime University (WMU), developed a training package and material on preparing, adopting and updating NMTPs.
+To assist developing countries in formulating and enhancing their NMTPs, the Secretariat, in close cooperation with the World Maritime University (WMU), has developed a training package and material on preparing, adopting and updating NMTPs.
 The programme, which combines the material originally prepared in 2015 and the experience gained from the delivery of such activities in various countries since its inception, was revised and updated in 2021.
 It is available in English, French and Spanish language.